-These preference shares are callable, at the Bank's option, in part or in whole at par plus dividends due up to the call date.
+These preference shares are callable, at the Company's option, in part or in whole at par plus dividends due up to the call date.

-The payment of dividends on preference shares is subject to recommendation by the Board of Directors, and approval by the CBB and ordinary shareholders.
-The preference shares take priority over the Bank's ordinary shares for payment of dividends and distribution of assets in the event of a liquidation or dissolution.
+The payment of dividends on preference shares is subject to recommendation by the Board of Directors, and approval by ordinary shareholders.
+The preference shares take priority over the Company's ordinary shares for payment of dividends and distribution of assets in the event of a liquidation or dissolution.

-During the year, 100,000 preference shares were re-purchased for an aggregate purchase price of \$100 million, resulting in 123,239 (June 30, 2017: 223,239) issued preference shares as at year end.
-Out of the total shares re-purchased, 680 shares were purchased from the Group's employees.
+During the year, 100,000 preference shares were purchased for an aggregate purchase price of \$100 million, resulting in 123,239 (June 30, 2017: 223,239) issued preference shares reported as part of equity.
+Out of the total shares re-purchased, 680 shares were purchased from Investcorp's employees.